-The most important element for me is to give an insight into the personality and perhaps the psychology of the subject.
-A commissioned portrait becomes a much treasured possession of great personal value which stands the test of time and will last for generations.
+I aim to give an insight into the personality and perhaps the psychology of the subject.
+A commissioned portrait becomes a much treasured possession of great personal value which stands the test of time and will hopefully last for generations.

 Portraits on canvas, historically, were painted to denote status, power and wealth.
 They also offer an historical insight capturing the style of dress of the era.
 This is certainly still true for institutional works, although tradition, history and heritage are very significant factors.
 Private portraits are usually commissioned to make a special record of a person at a particular point in their life; child-hood, a significant age, an achievement or academic qualification, or an event such as marriage.
 Many of my commissions are commemorative works of loved ones who have passed away.

 It is with great sadness for me that my father passed away in January.
 Having been a professional photography and teacher of photography and design, he was of great help and support with my artwork.
 He was also a pianist and was influencial in my life musically.
 I painted this portrait about ten years ago.

 He had a good long life, may he rest in peace.